 Arts and Culture Advisory Board chair Catherine Wines said the boots will be installed in time for the centennial and is excited for the opportunity to bring a unique art projected to the city.

 “All the boots will be in place by the first of April, so the artists will have a couple of months to get them done,” she said.
 “To my knowledge, the city has never done anything like this.
 We’re kind of pioneers on this.”

 The City is still looking for artists to get involved in the project.
 Elko has put a call to artists on the City’s website with the hopes of getting an artist for each boot.

-Artists need to express their interest in the project by Jan.
+Artists need to express their interest in the public art project by Jan.
 13.

 Wines is hoping the city can get more interest from artists over the next week.

 “We have a fantastic art community.
 I’m sure artists are very busy this time of year, but this is a great opportunity,” she said.
 “I’m hoping we get a lot of community involvement.”

 Elko’s centennial celebration is scheduled in May.